Jul 2, 2025

 6. Deposit Payments

 As one of the most recognized payment gateway providers globally, PayPal remains a must-have for most online stores.
+Its brand recognition alone can build buyer confidence.

-• Express checkout that slashes friction for existing PayPal users
+• Express checkout for existing PayPal users

-• Robust buyer and seller protection policies
+• Buyer and seller protection policies

-• Support for more than 100 currencies
+• Support for over 100 currencies

 8. International Payment Solutions